Battle of Stones River - Conflict & Dates:

 Battle of Stones River - Background:

 In the wake of the Battle of Perryville on October 8, 1862, Confederate forces under General Braxton Bragg began retreating south from Kentucky.
 Reinforced by troops under Major General Edmund Kirby Smith, Bragg ultimately halted at Murfreesboro, TN.
 Renaming his command the Army of Tennessee, he began a massive overhaul of its leadership structure.
-When complete, the army was divided into two corps under Major Generals William Hardee and Leonidas Polk.
+When complete, the army was divided into two corps under Lieutenant Generals William Hardee and Leonidas Polk.
 The army's cavalry was led by the young Brigadier General Joseph Wheeler.

 Though a strategic victory for the Union, Perryville resulted in changes on the Union side as well.
 Displeased with the slowness of Major General Don Carlos Buell actions following the battle, President Abraham Lincoln relieved him in favor of Major General William S. Rosecrans on October 24.
 Though warned that inaction would lead to his removal, Rosecrans delayed in Nashville as he organized the Army of the Cumberland and re-trained his cavalry forces.
 Under pressure from Washington, he finally moved out on December 26.